Best places to brunch by the beach

 160 The Esplanade, Petone, Lower Hutt

-In a prime spot on Petone Esplanade with views across Wellington Harbour, Seashore Cabaret is a fun eatery housed in the historic Petone Rowing Club.
+In a prime spot on Petone Esplanade with views across Wellington Harbour, Seashore Cabaret is a fun eatery housed in a historic rowing club.

 The café’s name is a nod to the site’s previous use as a dance hall and the new fitout combines retired merry-go-round horses, carnival kitsch, pinball machines, and colourful custom-made furniture to create a one-of-a-kind dining experience.
-The menu gives a new twist on the café classics with plenty of vegetarian and vegan-friendly dishes and crowd-pleasing burgers, curly fries and incredibly thick milkshakes.
-The coffee is their house brand Good Fortune, roasted in-house, fair trade and organic.
+The menu gives a new twist on the café classics with plenty of vegetarian and vegan-friendly dishes.
+The coffee is their house brand Good Fortune, roasted in-house.
 There’s plenty of dining space indoors, plus some tables on the deck overlooking the water for sunny brunching.

 Coene's Bar & Eatery